 All training requirements include both regular and substitute drivers.

+First Aid and Cardiopulmonary Resuscitation (CPR) Training Required

+All school bus drivers, student transportation technicians, and employees that transport students shall, at a minimum, receive basic first aid and CPR training by a person with a valid certificate in first-aid training, including CPR, from the American Red Cross; or equivalent training that can be verified by documentary evidence.1

 Commercial Driver's License

 The Board may pay the fee for the commercial driver's license required for all bus drivers and substitute bus drivers.
 Any license certification beyond what is required to drive school buses must be paid for by the individual.